Mayans M.C.

 Mayans M.C. (also known simply as Mayans) is an American crime drama television series created by Kurt Sutter and Elgin James, that premiered on September 4, 2018, on FX.
 The show takes place in the same fictional universe as Sons of Anarchy and deals with the Sons' rivals-turned-allies, the Mayans Motorcycle Club.

 The series's fourth season premiered on April 19, 2022.
-In July 2022, the series was renewed for a fifth season, which will serve as the series' final.
+In July 2022, the series was renewed for a fifth and final season, which premiered on May 24, 2023, with the series finale airing on July 19, 2023.

 Premise

 Mayans M.C. takes place two-and-a-half years after the events of Sons of Anarchy and is set hundreds of miles away in the fictional California border town of Santo Padre.
 The series focuses on the struggles of Ezekiel "EZ" Reyes, a prospect in the charter of the Mayans M.C. based on the U.S.–Mexico border.
 EZ is the gifted son of a proud Mexican family, whose American dream was snuffed out by cartel violence.
 Now, his need for vengeance drives him toward a life he never intended and can never escape.